 What do you think will be the hot topics at the conference and the exhibition?

 Steve: For the international audience coming to Shanghai, the hot topics are IoT and smart cities.
 We’ll be looking at what are the latest products and services around these areas and how can they be brought to the rest of the world.

-Stuart: Definitely 5G, M2M and IoT.
+Stuart: Definitely 5G wireless technology, M2M and IoT.
 I would expect some discussion on narrowband communications, unlicensed spectrum and also LTE machine type communications.